MaKhandare/aoc2024/README.md

 unwrap unwrap unwrap unwrwpa urnwaurnwaprwapwraunwarawrp everything!

+## Day 02

-- day02: i could use expect with proper error messages instead of unwrap, right?... it's fiiiiiine.
+I probably could use `expect()` with proper error messages, instead of `unwrap()`.
+But meh, it's fine.

+## Day 03

-- day03: i need to learn regex lol
+I need to learn RegEx lol.

-- day04: part 2 felt easier, than part 1. only need to check for 'A' and then the neighbors. need to find a pretty solution for part 1, because i just did 8 loops lol
+Mentor taught me the basics.

+## Day 04

+Part 2 felt easier than part 1.

+Only need to find an `'A'` and then check the neighbors.

+Still not happy with my Part 1, because it's just a for loop for every of the 8 directions.
+Maybe I'll come back to that.